How Much Does It Cost to Repair Car Suspension?

 Full suspension replacement costs more than repairing individual parts.
 For example, you may only need to replace shocks and struts, which could cost as little as $300 to $600 per axle.

-If you’re unsure about the cost of suspension replacement, then contact multiple mechanics in your area to get an estimate.
+If you’re unsure about the cost of suspension replacement, contact multiple mechanics in your area to get an estimate.
 Most can provide a hassle-free estimate based on your vehicle’s make and model.